adamearle/AniMix-Lock/README.md

-### AniMix Lock Viewport Rotation
+### AniMix Lock
-AniMix Lock Viewport Rotation can be really handy for 2D 3D & Hybrid Animation, Sculpting & Painting.
+AniMix Lock is being designed to help the user lock what they want to lock quickly and easily The list that is being worked on

+- Rotation - Working
+- Zoom
+- Pan
+- Camera
+- Cursor
+- Timeline Cursor

 ***
 ### AniMix Hybrid Animation Addon.